Should We Bomb Syria (or Afghanistan or Anywhere)? You’re Asking the Wrong Question

 To prevent war requires prevention-of-war preparations.

-We know one bombing contributes the logical use of force in all other cases.
+We know one bombing contributes to the logic for the use of force in all other cases.
 We know fighting fire with fire does not work.
 So the real question is how do we stop all bombings, no matter the provocation?

 And now, as our aircraft carrier group heads toward an irate North Korea threatening to go nuclear, I can’t help but think of Albert Einstein, who had a lot to say on war and peace.
 He said that peace cannot be kept by force but only through understanding.
 He also said that being antiwar without being antiwar preparations is irrelevant.

-That last idea, that to prevent war requires prevention-of-war preparations, points to a way forward.
+That last idea, that to prevent war requires the prevention of the preparation for war, points to a way forward.

 As a society, and as activists who seek to change it for the better, we need to recognize and emphasize the fundamental violence of preparing for war and allowing our taxes to be spent on the continued preparation.
 Keep in mind that violence does not just come in terms of bombs, of course: It is also embedded in the diversion of resources from health, education, social services, and housing.